 Instructions

-- While the quinoa is cooking place the metal trivet or egg ring in your Instant Pot.
+- Cook the eggs.
+While the quinoa is cooking place the metal trivet or egg ring in your Instant Pot.
 Add 1 cup of water.
 Add the eggs.
-Close the Instant Pot lid and make sure it’s set to sealing.
+Close the Instant Pot lid and make sure it's set to sealing.
 Set to cook on high pressure for 3 minutes.
 When the time is up quick release the pressure.
 Remove the eggs and carefully place them in the ice bath for 5 minutes.
 Once they are cool, peel the eggs.

 - Season to taste with salt and pepper and serve immediately.